-Going to the store to buy used office furniture at great deals is one stage, the other stage may arise whereby such furniture may have some faults; what do you do in such circumstances?
+Going to the store to buy second hand office furniture and second hand office furniture derby at great deals is one stage, the other stage may arise whereby such furniture may have some faults; what do you do in such circumstances?

 When you buy an item, you expect it to last and to do what it's designed to do.